What is augmented reality?

 - Employee and operator training and learning: Augmented reality allows employees to get trained on any machine or equipment “on demand,” turning their immediate surroundings into an ongoing learning platform.
 It can also provide environments and scenarios that allow employees to hone their skills while increasing productivity and safety.

-- Quality control: Incorporating AR into quality control and assurance can help prevent defects during production, optimize the production process, and reduce time to market.
+- Quality control: Incorporating AR into quality control and assurance can help prevent defects during production, optimise the production process, and reduce time to market.
 For example, technicians wearing AR glasses can view a product and get information from IoT sensors embedded in the product components that generate information about each part and alert them to issues.

 Benefits of augmented reality in manufacturing